Ejilah/PedSpawner/README.md

 * You will need to add something like the example above just before the last ```}``` under the ```Config.Location```
 * The above example will an NPC directly infront of the one already within the config file

+# Reporting Problems
+* Create an issue report and I'll have it fixed ASAP.
+* Another option would be to create the fix yourself and do a pull request with said fix.